Skip to content

 Defining plasma

-The reason for this is that plasma isn’t a state of matter, but a condition.
-All plasmas are gases with the additional quality that their electrons have been separated to some degree from their molecules.
-The overall charge of a plasma is zero, or close to zero.
-However, a large number of the molecules in the gas are missing an electron.
+The overall charge of them is zero, or close to zero.
+However, a large number of the molecules in thee gases are missing an electron.
 They are ionized, with their electrons floating freely between molecules, or attached to other, negatively charged molecules.

 Properties of plasma

 Charge separation in gases can be achieved in multiple ways.
-Photon radiation, heat and electric fields all have the ability to tear electrons from molecules, so it’s no wonder that the universe is full of this stuff.
+Photon radiation, heat and electric fields all have the ability to tear electrons from molecules.
+So, it’s no wonder that the universe is full of this stuff.

-The resulting plasma is an electric conductor with a remarkable ability to self-organize.
-All sorts of interesting patterns can be created with relative ease in a laboratory.
-Kristian Birkeland made several experiments at the University in Oslo, more than a hundred years ago, where he replicated Earth’s Auroras, Saturn’s rings, and features of the Sun, thus proving that all of these phenomena could be related to plasma currents.
+Kristian Birkeland made several experiments at the University in Oslo, more than a hundred years ago.
+Among other things, he replicated Earth’s Auroras, Saturn’s rings, and various features of the Sun.

 Wolf–Rayet star